Morlanrith/TRRA/README.md

 Transform Hotkey: An additional hotkey for use with the new weapons in this mod.
 Causes the weapons to change from one form to another.

-Known Issues:
-Existing Princess NPC is missing happiness dialogue for the new Shopkeep NPC

 It should go without saying, but I do not own the copyright to the weapon designs implemented in this mod.
 These are owned by Rooster Teeth Productions, LLC.